-Augmented Reality (AR) technology brings fun into every activity.
-Everything becomes engaging and enjoyable with an Augmented Reality app: books, lessons, paintings, movies—even taking a walking tour in the ruins of an ancient city.
+Indeed.
+Augmented Reality (AR) technology puts the fun in every activity.
+Everything becomes engaging and enjoyable with an Augmented Reality app: books, lessons, paintings, movies—even a walking tour in the ruins of an ancient city.

 The key to fun: Augmented Reality toys offer great visualization and interactivity experiences.
-They turns any boring activity into an engaging adventure AR apps make it possible for people to learn something new AND have fun.
-They are always available—only a click on your smartphone away.
+They turn any boring activity into an engaging adventure.
+AR apps make it possible for people to learn something new AND have fun.
+They are always available – only a tap on your smartphone brings you to another world.
 No one ever needs to be idle ever again: keep busy having fun and learning while waiting for someone or something.

 AR apps make the invisible—visible!
 Words describe a picture: an image makes it real.

 What can Augmented Reality be used for?

 Here is what everyone can do using an AR app and her/his smartphone:

 - play (mini-)games

 - try new clothes or makeup without the need to put them on